socolofs/tamoc/docs/_downloads/README.txt

 For typical usage, please see the ./bin directory of the source distribution for various example scripts.

+Version 0.1.7 : Added the capability for the bent_plume_model.py to continue
+                to track particles outside the plume using the single_bubble_model.py.
+Fixed a bug where particles outside the plume continued to dissolve and add mass to the bent_plume_model.
 Version 0.1.6 : Added a new simulation module for plumes in crossflow:  the
                 bent_plume_model.py.
 Refactored some of the code for the original model suite to make it more general and to reuse it